-MY SPANISH LAB HOMEWORK: The Student Activities in MySpanishLab online (Capítulos Preliminar 1-5): should be kept up to date by every student.
-They are due on Sundays.
+The Student Activities in MySpanishLab online (Capítulos Preliminar -5): should be kept up to date by every student.
+They are due on Fridays.
 Plan to study 1-2 hours or more a day on your own.
-It is important when learning a foreign language to practice listening.

-speaking, reading, and writing skills as much as you can outside of the classroom.
+It is important when learning a foreign language to practice listening, speaking, reading, and writing skills as much as you can outside of the classroom.

-HOMEWORK: Submit homework on time.
-The homework will be assigned every class.
+HOMEWORK: Submit homework on time, this includes pre-assigned readings.
+Since this is a hybrid class, it is imperative that come prepared to class and complete all reading assignments before class.
 No late homework will be accepted unless stapled with a valid medical excuse, within two days of your return.
 I may check or collect homework on any given day.
 Neither absence nor tardiness will be considered an excuse for missing assignments, incomplete work, or quizzes.
 You are responsible for the work missed during your absence.
+See the calendar to review due dates.